-Option Shortcut Key Functionality Connection Options Allows you to configure various session parameters such 1 as format and encoding for enhancing the session performance, logging, and local and remote cursor handling.
-Connection Info Ctrl+Alt+Shift+I Provides the hostname, port, screen resolution, and i protocol version of the managed device.
-Full Screen Ctrl+Alt+Shift+F Allows you to toggle between full screen and normal mode.
+Option Shortcut Key Functionality Connection Options Allows you to configure various session parameters such as format and encoding for enhancing the session performance, logging, and local and remote cursor handling. 筐 Connection Info Ctrl+Alt+Shift+I Provides the hostname, port, screen resolution, and protocol version of the managed device. ì Full Screen Ctrl+Alt+Shift+F Allows you to toggle between full screen and normal ⊕ mode.
 Request Screen Refresh Refreshes the viewing window.
-5 Send Ctrl-Alt-Del Sends the Ctrl+Alt+Del keystroke to the managed device.
-This option is disabled for Remote View and Remote 6 39 Diagnostics sessions.
-The Ctrl+Alt+Del keystroke is delayed in a remote session when used for the first time after rebooting the managed device.
+S Send Ctrl-Alt-Del Sends the Ctrl+Alt+Del keystroke to the managed device This option is disabled for Remote View and Remote Diagnostics sessions.
+09 The Ctrl+Alt+Del keystroke is delayed in a remote session when used for the first time after rebooting the manage device.
 However the subsequent Ctrl+Alt+Del keystroke takes less time until you reboot the managed device again.
 Send Ctrl-Esc Invokes the Start menu on the managed device.
-Send Alt Key Press / Release Clicking this option and pressing the ALT key on the keyboard sends the Alt keystroke to the managed device.
-Att
+3 Send Alt Key Press / Release Clicking this option and pressing the ALT key on the keyboard sends the Alt keystroke to the managed device Alt